 A total number of 40 out of 87 respondents had applied for funding, 33 had been successful/awarded grants from diverse sources.

-KEY ISSUES

-- Concerns about Covid-19 secure risk assessment management and reopening guidance. - High probability of being at a point of failure should the lockdown continue for more than 6-12 months. - Detrimental effects of closing Village Halls on community life/individual wellbeing. - Need for further specialist advice and assistance to apply for grants and funding to off-set costs such as insurance and post covid costs.
+KEY ISSUES - Concerns about Covid-19 secure risk assessment management and reopening guidance. - High probability of being at a point of failure should the lockdown continue for more than 6-12 months. - Detrimental effects of closing Village Halls on community life/individual wellbeing. - Need for further specialist advice and assistance to apply for grants and funding to off-set costs such as insurance and post covid costs.
 DCT has hosted an online portal via the DCT website since 2005, with a facility for individual Village Halls who are members of Devon Communities Together to promote their halls and revenue generating facilities. www.devoncommunities.org.uk/community-buildings

 3) METHODOLOGY

-Between September 2022 and March 2024 DCT has carried out 61 Village Hall Audits in East Devon, this equates to 94% of all of East Devon's Village Halls.
-All have been visited onsite in order to gather intelligence and insight from the community volunteer custodians managing the halls.
+Between September 2022 and March 2024, DCT carried out 339 Village Hall Audits, this equates to 80% of all of Devons Village Halls.
+All have been visited on-site, in order to gather intelligence and insight from the community volunteer custodians managing the halls.

 The audit takes a comprehensive look at a range of different aspects of current Village Hall capacity and sustainability such as:

 - Financial status

 - Digital connectivity

 - Governance

 - Purpose & use

 - User demographic

 - Accessibility

 - Heating & ventilation

 - External space

 The audit was co-designed with a wide range of stakeholders and was promoted via the DCT website, social media channels, local press, radio and television.
-The data gathered is both qualitative and quantitative, providing a clear picture of the status of East Devon's Village Halls.
+The data gathered is both qualitative and quantitative, providing a clear picture of the status of Devon's Village Halls.
 By formulating the data into percentages, the impact of and need for our Village Halls can be clearly demonstrated.
-By reviewing the qualitative data, we obtain a better understanding of Village Hall committees experiences.

-Between October 2023 & April 2024 we created an interim Devon report as well as a report for each of Devon's Districts.
+By reviewing the qualitative data, we obtained a better understanding of Village Hall committees experiences.
+Between October 2023 and April 2024 we created an interim report as well as a report for each of Devon's Districts.
 These have been sent to all participating Village Halls in that area as well as funders, District Councils, Dartmoor National Park Authority and other stakeholders and interested parties.

-4) KEY AUDIT FINDINGS
+4) KEY AUDIT FINDINGS From the Devon Village Hall Audit, we've learnt that:

-5 East Devon Village Halls chose not to engage with the audit.
-Reasons given included feeling that the audit wouldn't be beneficial as they were a small very busy hall, to the volunteer committee members feeling so stretched that they didn't have the capacity to engage with us.
+16 Devon Village Halls chose not to engage with the audit.
+Reasons given included feeling that the audit wouldn't be beneficial for small halls and the volunteer committee members feeling so stretched that they didn't have the capacity to engage with us.
 The halls that DCT has audited are diverse in age and stature, but all are managed by committees made up of local volunteers.
 As you read this report, please consider the following key question: